scieloorg/scielo_exports/README.md

 # scielo_exports
-Scripts for data extractions and exports
+The purpose of this repository is to collect scripts for data extraction and export in various formats.